 An XOplanet holder – also known as an XOplanet Xplorer – also has access to community-exclusive information about outer space.
 This would be exciting for any space enthusiast.
 They’re also whitelisted for future NFT purchase incentives and can assume community council leadership positions.
 XOplanet Xplorers will also be able to purchase community-exclusive merchandise inspired by the XOplanets and space travel.

 6% of the revenue generated from the sale of XOplanet NFTs will be donated to Starlight Children’s Foundation and the Search for Extraterrestrial Intelligence (SETI) Institute.
-This makes your XOplanet an even more meaningful gift for someone who cares about supporting sick children and exploration of space.
+This makes your XOplanet an even more meaningful gift for someone who cares about supporting sick children and the exploration of space.

 By buying a loved one an XOplanet, you can give them a unique and valuable gift that they’ll be talking about for years to come.
 After all, an XOplanet is no ordinary gift.
 When you buy someone an XOplanet, you’re giving them the gift of owning a heavenly slice of outer space.